Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 <a href=”#”>no link</a>

 Preferably, testing should be done at the early development stage when things can get fixed easier.
-While the URL Inspection Tool can only be used after the feature is live on a website, the Mobile-Friendly Test can help you catch every bug early on—just ask your developers to create a URL to their localhost server using special tools (e.g. ngrok).
+Using Google’s Mobile-Friendly Test, you can catch every bug early on—just ask your developers to create a URL to their local host server using special tools (e.g. ngrok).

 Debugging JavaScript in Chrome DevTools